jbt-it/neomdb/CONTRIBUTING.md

 ### Backend

-Download the `env.txt` file from the nextcloud and copy it into `/server` and change format to .env
+Download the `env.txt` file from the nextcloud and copy it into `/server` and change the name to `.env`

 The server uses https to secure the communication between frontend and backend.
 To continue developing you'll need a self-signed certificate.